 With 38 Special, I tried to take their wonderful Southern influence and add the pop edge, the commerciality that I try to bring to the table, to that sound.
 Then it became this magical combo plate of my pop instincts and their Southern roots.
 And suddenly it was, “Hold on Loosely,” “Caught Up in You,” “Wild-Eyed Southern Boys,” “Fantasy Girl,” and on and on.
 It was just incredible.

-TICKET TO RIDE: Jim Peterik with his aptly plated Lamborghini sports car.
+VEHICLE, BABY: Jim Peterik with his aptly plated Lamborghini sports car.

 ON LEADERSHIP, COLLABORATION AND MENTORING